AdobeDocs/campaign-classic.fr-FR/help/platform/using/editing-a-profile.md

 >[!NOTE]
 >
->Lorsque l’option **[!UICONTROL Ne plus contacter (tous canaux)]** est sélectionnée, le profil est dans la liste bloquée, c’est-à-dire qu’il a exprimé le souhait de ne pas être contacté (par exemple, en cliquant sur un lien de désabonnement dans une newsletter).
+>When the **[!UICONTROL No longer contact (by any channel)]** option is selected, this means that the profile is on denylist, i.e. the profile has expressed a wish not to be contacted (for example, by clicking an unsubscription link in a newsletter).
 Il ne sera plus ciblé par des diffusions sur un canal quelconque (email, courrier, etc.).
 Voir à ce propos [cette page](../../delivery/using/understanding-quarantine-management.md).

 ## Onglet Coordonnées {#contact-information-tab}